ocramz/cmbnt-test/README.md

 ## REST endpoints

-* Liveness : the `/liveness` endpoint replies with 200 OK if prediction server is online.
+* Liveness : the `/liveness` endpoint replies with 200 OK if the prediction server is online.

 * The one-shot prediction endpoint is queried via GET query parameters; the `x` and `y` parameters are the query coordinates, e.g. :